 Who: Kate “Batwoman” Kane Why she’s amazing: She’s freaking Batwoman.
 She’s just as stubborn, strong, scary, and inventive as her male professional counterpart.
 Not to mention she has some cool tattoos.
 Where to read about her: Greg Rucka and J.H.
 Williams III’s most recent run on Detective Comics was fabulous.
 It includes Kate’s origin story and you don’t want to miss the art.
 She’ll be back with a solo series penned by Williams.
 My comic reviews featuring Kate.

 Who: Angie “The Engineer” Spica Why she’s amazing: Angie is connected to machines and computers, but not overwhelmed by them.
 She retains herself.
 Angie’s also a kick ass fighter and a good friend.
 Where to read about her: If you’re new to the Authority or Wildstorm in general, pick up Warren Ellis and Bryan Hitch’s run on the Authority.
+(Since this review was posted, Warren Ellis was outed as an abuser.
+As comic books are a collective effort, this review will remain live, but I cannot in good faith recommend purchasing this book or other works by this person.)
 My comic reviews featuring Angie.

 Who: Kara “Power Girl” Zor-l Why she’s amazing: Kara is smart, kind, down-to-earth, and can move the earth.
 She runs her own business and saves the world.
 Plus, she has as super cool, sassy cat named Stinky.
 Where to read about her: Check out her latest solo title by Justin Grey, Jimmy Palmiotti, and Amanda Conner; it’s fun and lives in its own world so don’t worry if you have no idea what a Black Lantern is.
 Plus, Conner’s art is amazing, which makes it even more sad that the creative team’s changing.
 My comic reviews featuring Kara.